In my previous blog on Data Storytelling, I suggested that in the absence of an insight, a Data Analyst should be a Questionologist.

 1. Create an environment more like a doctor’s consulting room and not like a courtroom.

 2. Always remember that you have the same goal as the Data Storyteller, which is a better business outcome.

 3. Encourage questions and constructive evaluation of the data trends, anomalies and patterns.

 4. If you have the insight on why the data is showing what it is showing, share it with the Data Analyst.

-5. Ask the Data Analysts are there any other information points that add further value to your key takeaways.
+5. Ask the Data Analyst if there are any other information points that will add further value to your key takeaways.